Academic Catalogs

 Demonstration of Critical Thinking

-The entire course centers around critical-thinking, problem-solving, and decision-making activities as they relate to building teams, making attitude adjustments, solving customer problems, making active and effective decisions, avoiding and resolving conflict, communicating effectively, minimizing and managing stress, balancing schedules, and fostering ethical behaviors.
+This course centers around critical-thinking, problem-solving, and decision-making activities as they relate to building teams, making attitude adjustments, solving customer problems, making decisions, avoiding and resolving conflict, communicating effectively, minimizing and managing stress, balancing schedules, and fostering ethical behaviors.

 Required Writing, Problem Solving, Skills Demonstration

-Role playing on how one would deliver exceptional customer service, problem solve situational cases dealing with difficult customers, and analyze video/DVD case studies.
+Role play on how one would deliver exceptional customer service, problem solve situational cases dealing with difficult customers, and analyze video case studies.

 Eligible Disciplines